On a Novel Application of Wasserstein-Procrustes for Unsupervised Cross-Lingual Learning: Experiments

 \section{Experiments}

-In our first set of experiments, we deploy our method on top of well-known methods for cross-lingual learning and we show that it improves their accuracy, meaning that it can be used as a refinement tool.
+Below, we describe our experiments.
+In our first set of experiments, we deploy our method on top of well-known methods for cross-lingual alignment of embeddings and we show that it improves their accuracy, meaning that it can be used as a refinement tool.
 In the second set of experiments, we recreate the benchmarks from \citep{DBLP:conf/aistats/GraveJB19}, and we show that our method can align word embedding spaces without a good initialization matrix.